-3.2.2 Results for Cyclic Polarization
+3.2.2 Cyclic Polarization

 Cyclic polarization is an accelerated test that can sometimes impart a certain degree of damage to the exposed sample area since it is subjected to higher anodic voltages than Linear or Tafel polarization.
 For most noble metals, this damage is usually not apparent when cyclic test parameters are kept within moderate ranges.
 However, if applied voltages are intentionally or inadvertently carried to extreme limits, observed damages may reveal oxide failure followed by etching or pitting of the base metal.
-None of the four metals evaluated during this study indicated any such anomalies under normal test conditions.
-However, for purposes of inquisitiveness, a few samples were taken to potentials well above their breakdown points in order to explore their properties under radically induced failure conditions.
+None of the metals evaluated throughout this study indicated any such anomalies under normal test conditions.
+However, for purposes of inquisitiveness, a few samples were taken to potentials well above their breakdown points in order to explore their properties under induced failure conditions.